3 Challenges in Data Quality and What Marketers Can Do About It

 In its simplest form, data quality is the measurement of how well data serves its intended purpose.

-High quality data should be comprehensive, reliable, and useful.
-It should enable your marketing and sales teams to make informed decisions in how and when you communicate with both your leads and your existing customers.
+High-quality data should be comprehensive, reliable, and useful.
+It should enable your marketing and sales teams to make informed decisions about how and when you communicate with both your leads and your existing customers.

-Not only is quality data good for marketing, it actually empowers better business decisions.
+Not only is quality data good for marketing, but it empowers better business decisions.

-With better data quality, you can transform your marketing and sales processes through better insights in order to make more informed decisions.
+With better data quality, you can transform your marketing and sales processes through better insights to make more informed decisions.

 How Do You Know If You Have High Data Quality?